BrandonTang89/bdd_engine/README.md

 The tests are in written in the `tests` directory.

 After building the tests, we can run them using `make test` or (for more verbose output) `./tests`.

+We can run benchmarks with `./tests "[!-benchmark]"` to get the benchmark results.